juju-solutions/interface-kube-control/README.md

 # kube-control interface

-This interface provides communication between master and workers in a Kubernetes cluster.
+This interface provides communication between control-plane and dependents in a Kubernetes cluster.

-## Provides (kubernetes-master side)
+## Provides (kubernetes-control-plane side)

 ### States

 * `kube-control.connected`

-  Enabled when a worker has joined the relation.
+  Enabled when a dependent has joined the relation.

 * `kube-control.gpu.available`